 Lot of people have an epiphany, or a loud voice that pushes them to just do something different, explore more, be more creative, learn more, laugh more, live more.
 But what’s missing is – taking the leap…

 The journey that began then is far from over… He had decided that money will never be central to his life and started living under $3 a day as a experiment.
 He travelled extensively through hitch-hiking or absolute basic public transport and stayed with locals.
-Through such a life, he had the chance to meet inspiring people, live in ashrams, lose myself in festivals around the world, volunteer with NGOs and various communities, farm and build sustainable homes, learn film making and adventure courses, hike numerous peaks, learn to make bamboo houses, make instruments….
-It just goes on….
-All experiences I have had, with innumerable people and in uncountable places, make me who I am each day!
-Living such a life is humbling; it is truly not a struggle.
-Be it working in Cambodia as a mahout, watch the northern lights in Norway, teaching children in the villages of Philippines, deep sea diving in Australia, walking the Camino De Santiago across Spain, tugging at Santa Claus’ beard (he and his beard are real people!)in Finland, or summiting Annapurna II – he gathered as many experiences that he could… His mantra – ‘live a local, basic and sustainable life, and remember to give back.’
+Through such a life, he had the chance to meet inspiring people, live in ashrams, participate in festivals around the world, volunteer with NGOs and various communities, farm and build sustainable homes, learn film making and adventure courses, hike numerous peaks, learn to make bamboo houses, make instruments… Be it working in Cambodia as a mahout, watch the northern lights in Norway, teaching children in the villages of Philippines, deep sea diving in Australia, walking the El Camino De Santiago across Spain, tugging at Santa Claus’ beard in Finland, or summiting Annapurna II – he gathered as many experiences that he could… His mantra – ‘live a local, basic and sustainable life, and remember to give back.’